farazsth98/farazsth98/README.md

 # About me

 * Security Researcher
-   * Used to focus mostly on browsers and mobile operating systems
+   * Ex-hacker of Chrome and Android userland
    * Now a hacker of blockchains